harahauk/ansible-plexmediaserver/README.md

 - RHEL-based (RockyLinux, AlmaLinux)

 ## Ansible
-You need Ansible installed on the control-node to run this node. #TODO: Instructions
+You need Ansible installed on the control-node to run this node. **#TODO:** Instructions are often included in my other roles

 Role Variables